GiuliaGallorini/react-github-finder/README.md

 <a href='/'>Home</a>
 ```

-## A couple of hooks: useState and useEffect
+## Hooks

+Functions that let you "hook" into react state and lifecycle features from a function component.
+Hooks allow you to use functional components that are slimmer, cleaner and easier to use.

 - **useState** allows you to have states in functional components
-- **useEffect** allows you to mimic lifecycle methods
+- **useEffect** allows you to mimic lifecycle methods like componentDidMount or componentDidUpdate, allows to have side effects in your component
-- useContext
-- useReducer
+- **useContext** used with the context API, it makes very easy to bring in your context into any component
+- **useReducer** used with the context API, it allows you to create a really nice Redux-like reducer without having to use something like Redux, basically it is a function that you can dispatch actions to manipulate your app level state and then it sends that state down to your components that need it.
+- **useRef...** you will see later
+- you can also create **custom hooks**!

 ## Code & Resources